 The fecundity and fertility are two major components of silkworm seed production.
 The relationship between the fecundity and fertility of Philosamia ricini was inversely proportional to the number of moth pairs in the container (Shrivastav and Mishra, 1985).
 Multiple mating of both males and females copulate with two or more partners, is widely documented in numerous species (Keller and Reeve, 1995; Ridley, 1990).
 Torres-Vila et al. (2002) observed in Lobesia botrana that delayed mating did not affect female mating success but fertilization was reduced, but more number of day's delays of mating substantially affected daily oviposition pattern and resulted in a significant reduction of both fecundity and fertility.
 Vemanantha Reddy et al. (2002) reported decrease in fertility was occurred in Silkworm Bombyx mori, when cold stored male was used for 3rd pairing.
 They also reported, effect of cold storage was more pronounced in multivoltine (Pure Mysore) than bivoltine (NB4D2).
+Studies on T. castaneum have shown that males can successfully inseminate as many as three different females in rapidly sequential copulations, and that the number of sperm transferred generally declines across consecutive mating (Bloch Qazi et al. 1996).
 Mating frequency and duration have an important impact on reproductive fitness in insects.
 The age of mating individuals is apparently a key factor in reproduction with effects on their sexual performance and progeny production (Ahamed et al., 2004).
 Knight (2007) in their study in Cydia pomonella L. observed sequential mating by male moths had no effect on the fecundity of female moths or egg fertility; however, male moth age did impact on fertility.
 So decrease in fertility after 4th pairing might be due to aging effect of male as well as depletion of sperm.
-In the present study, no significant variation in observed in fertility was Eri Silkworm, Philosamia ricini.
+Kunal Sarkar et al. (2009) observed 63% fertility on 6th pairing when multivoltine male [M12 (W)] used, where as in bivoltine (NB4D2) it was 80%.
+It indicates the bivoltine male has more potency than multivoltine male and can withstand low temperature longer time.

-Figure.1.
-Effect of multiple use of male moth on fertility % (reproductive parameter) of Eri Silkworm, Philosamia ricini groups from G1 to G7 at different treatments in different seasons.
+Figure.1- Effect of multiple use of male moth on fecundity % (reproductive parameter) of Eri Silkworm, Philosamia ricini groups from G1 to G7 at different treatments in different seasons.
 Vertical column represent the standard error of the mean.